Real life problem solving - how to solve any problem yourself

 Who is your best help in a problem situation?

-After a few months when things stabilize, you ask her, “Tell me, in any problem situation who will be your best help in solving the problem?”
+After a few months when things stabilize, you ask her, “Tell me, in any problem situation who will be your best help in a problem?”
 You are not very surprised when she answers in a low voice, “It is me.”

 She has learnt the core principle of problem solving, the Principle of self-solve.
 It says,